 - He sings beautifully.

 - He ends his cricketing career sadly.

-5) Adverb of degree- It expresses the level or extent of an action or something happens.
+5) Adverb of degree- It expresses the level or extent of an action or something that happens.
 Some examples are Almost, fully, enough, too, quite, rather etc.

 - He has enough time to study.